Bust of Cleopatra

 The Bust of Cleopatra VII is a granite bust currently on display in the Gallery of Ancient Egypt at the Royal Ontario Museum (ROM).
 It is believed to have been discovered in Alexandria, Egypt at the site of Cleopatra's sunken palace on the island of Antirhodos.
 The bust was purchased by the ROM's founder Charles Trick Currelly while on expedition in Egypt in the early 20th Century.

 The Bust of Cleopatra VII can be found on Level 3 of the ROM in the Galleries of Africa: Egypt along with almost 2000 other Egyptian artifacts on display.

 Identification history

 1960s

-Egyptologist: Bernard Von Bothmer of the Brooklyn Museum, was the first expert to attempt to identify the piece and published his findings in an exhibition catalogue from 1960.
+The Egyptologist Bernard Von Bothmer of the Brooklyn Museum was the first expert to attempt to identify the piece and published his findings in an exhibition catalogue from 1960.
 On the subject of identification of such statues, Von Bothmer said "each sculpture has to be judged by style, rather than by attributes and accoutrements."